nelionel/vericoding_in_dafny_filtered/README.md

 - `_impl.dfy` files – LLM completions that verified successfully
 - optional `debug/` artifacts when `--verbose` is set

+### Notes on Qwen "thinking" models

+- When using `qwen/qwen3-30b-a3b-thinking-2507` through OpenRouter we observed that no intermediate “thinking tokens” are surfaced in the response payloads—the hosted API simply adds latency before returning the final JSON array.
+This means the harness can only consume the completion content, not the private reasoning stream.
+- The JSON decoder in `clean_eval` now walks every candidate `[` in the raw response and decodes the *last* valid JSON array, which fixes the earlier issue where bracketed math (`[0..|s|-1]`) in the model’s prose was misinterpreted as the replacement payload.

 ## Extending / testing

 - The vendored modules remain untouched except for two small hooks: